afrechtoasta/myPortfolio/manual.md

 # What is The Sims 4?
 *The Sims 4* is a life-simulator game developed by Maxis and published by Electronic Arts.
 The game was originally released on September 2nd, 2014, for Windows and is the latest installment in the *SimsCity* franchise that first started on February 4th, 2000, with the original game, *The Sims*. *The Sims 4*, like the previous versions of the game, allows players to create and control the lives of virtual people.
 Players can guide characters through everyday activities, personal aspirations, relationships, and more.
 Being the most recent version, *The Sims 4* offers enhanced graphics and mechanics compared to the predecessors, allowing a better overall experience for users.
 Regular updates and releases of expansion packs allow new and exciting things to enhance the game.

-One aspect of *The Sims 4* users enjoy is the ability to modify the game using [Custom Content (CC)](##1-custom-content-cc-) and [Mods](#2-mods-modifications).
+One aspect of *The Sims 4* users enjoy is the ability to modify the game using [Custom Content (CC)](##1-custom-content-cc-) and [Mods (Modifications)](#2-mods-modifications).
 Custom content and Mods can be found online and are usually created by other users to help enhance the game.
 Though CC and Mods can be exciting and fun, it's important to understand how to properly use them to avoid messing up the game.
 This manual acts as a guide on how to use CC and Mods.

 ---
 # System Requirements and Installation